This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 • Meet resource/asset limits (for certain programs)

-Note: This guide covers the main Medicaid eligibility categories for children, pregnant women, parents, and adults.
-Additional pathways exist for seniors (65+), people with disabilities, and those with specific medical conditions.
-These specialized programs often have different income and asset requirements not detailed in this guide.
+This guide covers the main categories: children, pregnant women, parents, and adults.
+Additional pathways exist for seniors (65+), people with disabilities, and specific medical conditions — these often have different income and asset requirements.

 Medicaid Eligibility Pathways in Alabama

-Alabama offers several pathways to Medicaid eligibility, each with specific requirements.
-Please note, a 5% income disregard may already be included or can be applied depending on circumstances.
+Alabama offers several pathways to Medicaid eligibility.
+A 5% income disregard may already be included or may be applied depending on circumstances.

 1. Medicaid for Children